microsoft/connected-fleet-refarch/docs/GettingStarted.md

 ### Monitor the behaviour of the azure functions

-You can connect to the azure functions streams from the Portal or using  the following command:
+You can connect to the Azure functions log streams from the Portal or using  the following command:

 ```bash
 export tpfunctionapp=$(az functionapp list --query "[].name" --resource-group ${RG_TELEMETRYPLATFORM} --output tsv)
 func azure functionapp logstream ${tpfunctionapp}
 ```

+As the vehicle messages are sent to the device, the logstream will show the processing of each message and the routing.
+It is also possible to test the deadletter event hub by modifying ```src/TestClient/SamplePayloads``` to include a few invalid messages.

 ### Visualize the messages in Azure Data Explorer